johngage/tlpf-1/content/donate/_index.md

 ---
-title: Three Areas Where You Can Help
+title: Three Areas Where You Can Help Right Away
 view: 2
 header:
   caption: ""